 YNAB also offers step-by-step guides, weekly videos, a weekly newsletter, and a podcast to give you more guidance on managing your money.
 The best part?
 You don’t need to be a YNAB user to take advantage of them.

 How to create a YNAB account

-According to the website: “On average, new budgeters save $200 their first month and more than $3,300 by month nine!
+According to the website: “On average, new budgeters save $600 by month two and more than $6,000 the first year!
 Pretty solid return on investment.”

 To sign up, head to the YNAB website and click on the signup button in the top right corner of the page.
 Unlike other online services, YNAB doesn’t require your credit card to sign up for the free trial.
 The means there’s no chance that you’ll be charged automatically once it’s over.

 Simply enter your email address, create a password, and you’re in.